 Restoring a terminated account in Jetbackup

-NOTE: If it’s been longer than 30 days after the termination of the account, unfortunately, no backup would exist.
+NOTE: If it’s been longer than 30 days after the termination of the account, unfortunately, no backup would exist in Jetbackup.

-If it’s been less than 30 days, then you’ll want to get the cPanel username for the account:
+If it’s been less than 30 days after a cPanel account has been terminated, then you can restore a full account backup through Jetbackup.
+To start, you will want to get the cPanel username for the account from WHMCS profile:

-You’ll be asked to confirm and click restore again then go to queue to watch and make sure everything goes through properly.
+You’ll be asked to confirm and click restore again.
+Then, you can go to queue to watch everything go through properly.

-Once it’s done, back on the WHMCS product page, you’ll want to go through and click ‘Unsuspend’ and ‘Change password’ and change the status to Active.
+Once the restore is completed, go back to the WHMCS product page, click the module commands ‘Unsuspend’ and ‘Change password’, and ensure the status is set to ‘Active’.

 Downloading a backup

 Follow the previous steps until just before you select restore, and instead select Download.

 Once the file is ready the status will change to Completed.
 Under Actions, click the Download button to download the file onto your computer.